 Entrepreneurs are likewise well served to seek out and cultivate transitory relationships with service employees whom self-important professionals generally overlook, such as: waitresses, car rental agents, flight attendants and call-center agents.

 Such folks encounter a horde of unhappy, disgruntled and downright surly travelers each and every day.
 Thus, it is easy to differentiate yourself by simply smiling and showing these hard-working people the courtesy they deserve.
 Greeting someone by genuinely asking, “Wow.
-How can you look so cool under pressure when you are so busy?” will often be rewarded with a Bro deal.
+How can you look so cool under pressure when you are so busy?” will often be rewarded with a smile and a special deal.

-Open The Door – You must make an authentic connection with your potential Bro.
-Always start with a friendly, sincere smile.
-Then engage your would-be Bro as a peer, a courtesy they may seldom experience from most of their harried, self-absorbed customers.
+Make an authentic connection with a friendly, sincere smile.
+Then engage the person you are approaching as a peer, a courtesy many service workers seldom experience from most of their harried, self-absorbed customers.

 The Real Reward

-If you are rolling your eyes and wondering why anyone would bother asking for such petty deals, I will let you in on a secret – the real reward is not saving a few shekels.
+If you are rolling your eyes, I will let you in on a secret — the real reward is not saving a few dollars.

-The foundation upon which Bro Deals are built is the levity and personal connection infused into otherwise tedious situations.
+The foundation upon which such personal connections are built is the levity and kindness infused into otherwise tedious situations.
 Traveling becomes less mundane and a lot more joyful when you create a genuine rapport with the folks you meet along the way.
-The small, tangible freebies that sometimes result from such interactions are a nice bonus, but the real payoff is making brief, yet meaningful connections with otherwise anonymous people who share this planet with you.
+The small, tangible freebies that sometimes result from such interactions are a nice bonus, but the real payoff is making brief, yet meaningful connections you will make with some awesome people with whom you share this planet.

 Follow John’s startup-oriented Twitter feed here: @johngreathouse.